 - Close the pan with the lid and cook the fish for 5 minutes

-- Open the lid and pour the tamarind water and give a gentle mix
+- Open the lid and pour the tamarind water or tamarind sauce and give a gentle mix

 - Simmer the heat and let the fish gravy leave oil from its sides and now the Andhra fish curry is ready for you to taste and enjoy